 One-a-Day...for the Heart: The Good, the Bad, & the Ugly

-“Fifteen fights!!” the cheerleaders would yell at the pep rallies in school, back in the dark ages of the 60’s.
+“Fifteen fights!” the cheerleaders would yell at the pep rallies in school, back in the dark ages of the 60’s.
 “Fight, fight…fight, fight, fight!
 Fight, fight…fight, fight, fight!
 Fight, fight…fight, fight, fight!”
-Hopefully, after several more cheers, the school spirit was bolstered enough to insure victory on the football field.
-Then we were done yelling and carrying on, and we went back to reality—a trigonometry test, a discussion of Hamlet, a biology lab, etc. We had placed our faith in the football team’s skill; we’d yelled our loudest cheers of confidence in the team’s ability to win the fight.
+Hopefully, after several more cheers, the school spirit was bolstered enough to ensure victory on the football field.
+When we were done yelling and carrying on, we went back to reality—a trigonometry test, a discussion of Hamlet, a biology lab, etc. We had placed our faith in the football team’s skill; we’d yelled our loudest cheers of confidence in the team’s ability to win the fight.
 We trusted them to fight a good fight to victory.

 There are good fights, and there are bad fights.
 With God, a good fight involves our faith to believe in Christ’s finished work on the cross to bring us to victory over any difficulty we face.
 Every time we choose to take a wild leap of faith and trust Him, we are putting up a good fight.
 Faith makes it good in God’s eyes.
 Succumbing to our fears and flesh pushes faith off to the side.
 The result is a bad fight.
 Here’s the explanation: I love God’s law with all my heart, but there is another law working within me that’s at war with my mind.
 This law wins the fight and makes me a slave to the sin that is still within me.
 Oh, what a miserable person I am.
 Who will free me from this life?
 (Romans 7:22-24).